 Level 1 NMNC 1135 90%

 Level 2 NMNC 1235 95%

-Level 3 NMNC 2335 100%
+Level 3 NMNC 2335 90%

-Level 4 NMNC 2435 100%
+Level 4 NMNC 2435 95%

-- The student must pass the dosage calculation exam in order to continue in the course it was given in. - Students will be allowed three attempts to obtain a passing score. - The dosage calculation exam must be successfully passed prior to attending clinicals or simulations that involve medication administration in Level 3 and Level 4. - Attempts two and three will be scheduled by faculty if needed - It is the students' primary responsibility to maintain drug calculation skills throughout the program.
+- The student must pass the dosage calculation exam in order to continue in the course it was given in. - Students will be allowed three attempts to obtain a passing score. - The dosage calculation exam must be successfully passed prior to administering medication at clinicals or simulations in Level 2, 3 and Level 4. - If additional attempts are needed they will be scheduled by the faculty.
+It is the students' primary responsibility to maintain drug calculation skills throughout the program.